6 Best Countries to Teach English for Native and Non-Native Grads

 First, Japan is quite difficult to get into, especially if you aren’t traveling on a power passport like those of the US and UK.
 That makes it twice as hard to secure a work visa as an ESL teacher if you’re not from one of the countries we already mentioned before.
 Secondly, Japan prizes legacy degrees from top-tier universities, mostly in the US, UK, and Australia.
 That ties into your ease of success with the ESL teacher application.

-ALSO CHECK OUT: Best Community Colleges in California in 2022
+ALSO CHECK OUT: 5 Best Online Premed Courses in 2022

 Despite the drawbacks, if you do manage to make it to Japan, you can expect average salaries of up to $4000 if you work at a university.